comharris/readme/docs/ceo_dinners.md

 - My mobile phone number comes in the invite to help with directions.

 The only ask I have is that if you do decide to come that you try to arrive between 5:30pm and 6:30pm, so we can get all the intros done at the beginning.

+Guests are typically folks I've met at different events or experiences, most commonly YC and Stanford Business School (statistically a lot of founders come from there).